 Hardware and Software Architecture

 Figure 4-top shows the hardware components used for the cAR-Pad prototype.
 We re-purposed a 7’’ inch LCD resistive-touch USB display by removing the backlight and extending its display and touch bus cables.
-The LCD rests on top of the physical paper (one sheet of paper at a time) which in turn rests on a custom-built D65 light table (glass table with fluorescent lights underneath).
+The LCD is placed on top of the physical paper (one sheet of paper at a time) which in turn rests on a custom-built D65 light table (glass table with fluorescent lights underneath).
 Display and touch overlay are connected to the original display controller board.
 We added a Microsoft LifeCam 6000, and an Arduino Pro Micro controller board at 5V with 4 reed-switches and a ADXL335 3-axis accelerometer.
 The display controller board, camera and Arduino are all connected to a computer running Windows 7.
 We use C# and Microsoft WPF for authoring and rendering, and C++ and OpenCV 2.4.3 for image processing and feature matching.
 Network messages for content sharing are JSON-encoded and sent via UDP in the local network.
 The ActiveReader uses the TallComponents PDF kit (link) for accessing pixel-level location information of the PDF contents.

 Camera-based 2D registration